g-otn/GameServerEC2Discord/README.md

 2. Replace `us-east-2` with the desired region in every occurance in the pasted code.
    This includes `alias` and `region`(s) attributes, `provider.aws` reference and `base_region` module name.
 3. Also change the `az` attribute to a valid AZ in the chosen region.

+#### Availability zones

+A server is constrained to one availability zone (AZ) due to EBS.
+You cannot change it after creation without losing data.

+You may want to place your server in a specific AZs which has lower price at the moment.
+Keep in mind the price still varies with time due to a number of factors.

+See Spot Instance pricing history in "AWS Console > EC2 > Instances > [Spot Requests](https://console.aws.amazon.com/ec2/home?region=us-east-2#SpotInstances:) > Pricing History",
+then choose the desired instance type or the default instance type in this project for the game you want.

+Check if this variation is significant and choose the current cheapest AZ for you.

+When choosing an specific AZ, don't forget to update the `azs` variable in the `base_region` module in [`servers.tf`](./servers.tf), and properly update all server module `az` variables in [`servers.tf`](./servers.tf).

 ### Server ports